amio/measurement-protocol/README.md

 measure('UA-XXXXX-XX').pageview('/docs').send()
 ```

-### Core Functions
+### Core API

-To send measurement data to Google Analytics, all you need is:
+To send measurement data, all you need is:

 ```js
 measure(trackId)  // create a measurement instance